github/developer.github.com/content/changes/2014-09-12-changing-organization-feeds.md

 We have deprecated the `current_user_organization_url` attribute and the `current_user_organization` hypermedia link in the [Feeds API][docs].
-Starting September 12, 2014 blank values will be returned for these fields.
+Starting today, the API returns blank values for these fields.

 These fields included a deprecated authentication token.
 The new style of token is valid only for a specific feed URL.
 Because the organization attributes were